trilioData/tvk-plugins/docs/tvk-oneclick/README.md

 ## Pre-requisites:

-Users need to run a script **install_prereq.sh** to install the pre-requisites required for TVK-OneClick plugin.

-**NOTE:** Users should have **root** previledges to run the **install_prereq.sh** script.
-If any of the prerequisites fail to install due to environment or network access issues, they can be installed individually before running the TVK-OneClick plugin.

 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)
 2. kubectl - kubernetes command-line tool.
 Install from [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 3. Helm (version >= 3)